graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 **Arguments:**

-- `field`: Represents a GraphQL field selection syntax that refers to fields relative to the current type.
+- `field`: Represents a GraphQL field selection syntax that refers to field relative to the current type; or, when used on arguments it refers to a field relative to the return type.
 - `coordinate`: Represents a schema coordinate that refers to a type system member.

 ### @require